JamesPumpernickel/about-blank/README.md

   <li>etc <br></li>
 </ul>

-current list of websites that don't work a all
+current list of websites that don't work at all
 <ul>
   <li>github</li>
 </ul>